 “The Path Pointed Inward, Not Outward”

-By Paul Carvalho • 3 min read
+By Paulo Carvalho • 3 min read

 I WAS BORN INTO A HUMBLE FAMILY of immigrants from northeastern Brazil, seeking a better life in the south.
 My parents, despite lacking formal education, were unyielding when it came to schooling.
 To them, financial success — and consequently, happiness — depended on having a good profession.
 From an early age, I carried this responsibility as a burden.